 Candidal infections develop and persist, usually beginning during infancy but sometimes during early adulthood.
 The fungus may cause mouth infections (thrush) and infections of the scalp, skin, and nails.
 Membranes lining the mouth, eyelids, digestive tract, and vagina may also be infected.
 In infants, the first symptoms are often thrush that is difficult to treat, diaper rash, or both.
 Severity varies.
-The disorder may affect one nail or cause a disfiguring rash that covers the face and scalp.
+The disorder may cause one or more nails to thicken, crack, and become discolored.
+A disfiguring rash may cover the face and scalp.
 The rash is crusted and thick and may ooze.
 On the scalp, the rash may cause hair to fall out.

 Usually, the infections can be controlled with an antifungal drug applied to the skin.
 If infections persist, they can be effectively treated with fluconazole or another similar antifungal drug taken by mouth.
 Drugs may have to be taken for a long time.

 Endocrine and autoimmune disorders are treated as needed.